RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Change the Time of Day property in Basic Controls to adjust the time of day the system will start with.
 You can also enable an option to start with a random time, from the Animate Time of Day category.

-      For controlling Time of Day at runtime, there are several ways you can do that:
+      For directly controlling Time of Day at runtime, there are several ways you can do that:

       - Simply setting Time of Day on UDS at runtime will instantly change the time directly.

-      - You can call the functions on UDS called "Set Time of Day Using Time Code" or "Set Date and Time" to use common time/date structures to set the time with hours/minutes values.
+      - You can call the functions called "Set Time with Time Code" or "Set Date and Time" to use common time/date structures to set the time with hours/minutes values.

-      - You can call the function "Transition Time of Day" on UDS, to have the time start animating to a target value over a specified duration.
+      - You can call the function "Transition Time of Day", to start the time animating to a target value over a specified duration.
 This is useful if you want to have time pass quickly to a particular point.

 -----
 GETTING AND DISPLAYING TIME OF DAY
 -----

-      To get Time of Day from UDS, there are functions which can output the time in different formats:
+      To get Time of Day from UDS, there are several ways you can sample the time in various formats.

+      - "Get Time of Day" outputs the float value of Time of Day directly, from 0-2400.

-      - "Get Time of Day in Real Time Format" will output a Time Code structure, with hours/minutes/seconds values.
+      - "Get Time Code" will output a Time Code structure, with hours/minutes/seconds values.

-      - "Get Current Date and Time" will output a Date Time structure, with the time in hours/minutes/seconds as well as the simulation date.
+      - "Get Date Time" will output a Date Time structure, with the time in hours/minutes/seconds as well as the simulation date.

       - "Is It Daytime?" will output a boolean which is true if the sun is up.
 If rather than the specific time you just need to know if it's day or not, this function is the one to use.